Spellman Lake

 Hunters should be careful not to shoot protected birds such as bald eagles and swans that frequent the area.

 The Minnesota Department of Natural Resources began a drawdown of the lakes on November 28, 2006.
 The water level was brought down to eliminate fish such as carp and bullheads.
-The water was drained through the summer of 2007, and allowed to refill through precipitation after enough vegetation had grown.
-There were no plans to stock fish into the lakes and they are managed as a fish-less system.
-The shallows depths of the lakes make the survival of game fish unlikely.
+The water was drained through the summer of 2007, and then it was allowed to refill through precipitation after enough vegetation had grown.
+There were no plans to stock fish into the lakes and for it is managed as a fish-less system.
+The shallows depths of the lakes makes it unlikely for the survival of game fish.